OCA/web/web_theme_classic/readme/DESCRIPTION.rst

 of form view.

 **Rational:**
-In Odoo V16, the design is very pure.
+Since Odoo V17, the design is very pure.
 That's great, but it generates some problem for users :

 * buttons and fields are not identifiable. (we can not know exactly where there are